-Óðin’s image can also be found on many archaeological finds: wooden and stone carvings, statues and crosses, tapestry fragments, armour and weapons, and decorative objects.
+Óðin’s image can also be found on many archaeological finds: wooden and stone carvings, statues and crosses, tapestry fragments, armor and weapons, and decorative objects.

 He is the son of Borr and Bestla, and along with his brothers Vili and Vé (or sometimes Hœnir and Lóðurr) slew the first being, the giant Ýmir, and turned his body into the Earth.
 Walking along the shores of this new world, he and his brothers stumbled upon driftwood from the World Tree.
 These they fashioned into the first man, Ask and the first woman, Embla.
 As noted in the Poetic Edda:

 “Spirit they possessed not, sense they had not, blood nor motive powers, nor goodly colour.
 Spirit gave Óðin, sense gave Vili, blood gave Vé, and goodly colour.”

-Thus the three brothers created human race and gifted us consciousness and all of our senses.
+Thus the three brothers created the human race and gifted us consciousness and all of our senses.
 Under the protection of the Æsir, Miðgarðr became our home.

 In the Prose Edda, he disguises himself as three characters: High, Just As High, and Third.
 In answering the questions of a man named Gangleri (the king Gylfi, also in disguise to test the wisdom of the gods) we learn that Óðin has two ravens, Huginn (Thought) and Muninn (Memory) who fly over the world to gather information for him daily.
 He also has two wolf servants, Geri and Freki, to whom he gives all of his meals, preferring to sustain himself on red wine alone.
 Through other readings, we discover that Óðin’s horse is eight-legged Sleipnir, the greatest of all horses, and the son of Loki.